-It all comes down to food.
 Hummingbirds have a famous metabolism that requires that they eat about every ten minutes, which requires them to visit about 2,000 flowers every day to seek out nectar, their preferred food.
-So that means you either have to provide nectar, outright, using specially-designed feeders, or you need to plant the flowers that are preferred by hummingbirds.
+So that means you either have to provide nectar outright, using specially-designed feeders, or you need to plant the flowers that are preferred by hummingbirds.
 Either way, you have to pay close attention to detail, as hummingbirds are notoriously finicky diners.

-Along with the feeders, you’ll want to plant perennial flowers that are on their favorite-food list.
+Along with the feeders, you’ll want to plant perennial flowers that are on hummingbirds’ favorite-food list.
 Again, red and orange are their favorite colors, and tube-shaped flowers are a real bonanza for them!
-We have brought in several native perennials that are hummingbird-friendly including:
+We carry several native perennials that are hummingbird-friendly including:

 Some of these perennials can even be planted in hanging baskets so that they can be moved around the yard, deck, or porch.
 Then, at the end of the season, they can be planted directly into the landscape to come back next year.
 Hummingbirds also require a certain amount of protein in the form of small insects, so avoid using pesticides in your yard.

-Of all the outside décor that you could add to your yard to add visual interest, none is more beautiful than hummingbirds!
-And it doesn’t take much to create an oasis that will have them coming back year after year!
+Of all the outside décor that you could add to your yard to add visual interest, none is more beautiful than hummingbirds.
+And it doesn’t take much to create an oasis that will attract hummingbirds and have them coming back year after year!